abo-abo/lispy/README.md

 - <kbd>n</kbd> - `lispy-new-copy` - copy region as kill without deactivating the mark
 - <kbd>P</kbd> - `lispy-paste` - replace region with current kill

+## Disable region editing commands

+Set the variable `lispy-disable-region-commands` to `t` to disable the commands described in this section.
+This might be desired if you don't want to unlearn the behavior provided by `delete-selection-mode`.
+Note that this flag disables the bindings for many useful commands, but they are still available (e.g. via `M-x`).

 # IDE-like features

 These features are specific to the Lisp dialect used.
 Currently Elisp